graysongroepper/sphinx-template/source/FirstPage/index.rst

    :width: 500
    :alt: board_manager

-Once the URL has been added to Ardunio IDE we can then set up the selection of which Digispark we want to use and write our scripts for it.
+Once the URL has been added to Arduino IDE we can then set up the selection of which Digispark we want to use and write our scripts for it.
 To select our Digispark go to **Tools**, hover over **Board:**, go to **Boards Manager**, and in the search bar type in “digispark”.
 You should see a package that says